-By the deliberation n° 236-2015 of 18 December 2015 modifying deliberation n° 465-2013 of 6 September 2013, the CNDP established the list of countries providing sufficient protection of privacy and fundamental rights and freedoms of individuals with regard to the processing of personal data.
+The CNDP's Deliberation no. 236-2015 of 18 December 2015 modifying the Deliberation no. 465-2013 of 6 September 2013 established the list of countries providing sufficient protection of privacy and fundamental rights and freedoms of individuals with regard to the processing of personal data.